syncfusion-content/blazor-docs/blazor/datagrid/foreignKey-column.md

 ## Binding local data

-The Syncfusion Grid component provides a convenient way to bind local data to a foreign key column.
+The Syncfusion<sup style="font-size:70%">&reg;</sup> Grid component provides a convenient way to bind local data to a foreign key column.
 This allows you to display related data from a local data source within the grid.
-Here’s an example of how to bind local data to a Foreign Key column in Syncfusion Grid:
+Here’s an example of how to bind local data to a Foreign Key column in Syncfusion<sup style="font-size:70%">&reg;</sup> Grid:

 In this example, data is the local data source for the Grid, and **Employee Name** is the local data source for the foreign key column.
 The ForeignKeyValue property is set to **FirstName** which represents the field name in the  **Employee Name** that you want to display in the foreign key column.